oracle/truffleruby/doc/user/truffleruby-additions.md

 ## Detecting if you are running on TruffleRuby

-You can use the `-version` command-line option.
+You can use the `--version` command-line option.
 TruffleRuby will report for
 example:

 ```